Forest Hills station (MBTA): Elevated station

 The New Haven Railroad briefly operated high-frequency local service from Forest Hills to South Station, but it failed to compete with the El and was cut back.
 The five local stops were abandoned on September 29, 1940.
-The Forest Hills stop alone was revived in June 1973 for Needham Line service, although by 1976 it was used by less than 50 riders a day, versus 15,000 at the Elevated station.
+The Forest Hills stop alone was revived on June 4, 1973 for Needham Line service, although by 1976 it was used by less than 50 riders a day, versus 15,000 at the Elevated station.
+The MTA began charging for parking at its stations, including Forest Hills, on November 2, 1953.

 Southwest Corridor

 From 1979 to 1987, Forest Hills was completely rebuilt as an intermodal transfer station as part of the Southwest Corridor project.
 The project involved removing the century-old viaduct and moving the tracks into a trench with three mainline tracks plus two Orange Line tracks to replace the aging Washington Street Elevated.
 The new rapid transit stations mirror the locations of the former mainline stations between Forest Hills and Back Bay.
 Needham Line service was suspended on October 13, 1979; Providence/Stoughton Line and Franklin Line service (which do not stop) were rerouted over the Fairmount Line on November 3, 1979.
 The Forest Hills viaduct was destroyed with a controlled explosion on November 12, 1983; work on the new station began on June 1, 1984.

 The $38 million station, designed by Cambridge Seven Associates, was constructed of brick, steel and glass; it was meant to resemble a greenhouse to fit in with the surrounding parks.
 The station's $120,000 clock tower has become a local landmark; it is mirrored by four interior clocks.
 Orange Line service on the El ended on May 4, 1987, and began on the Southwest Corridor on May 7.
 The corridor reopened to commuter rail and Amtrak on October 5, 1987, though Needham Line service did not resume until October 19.

 The new station included streetcar loops on the north end of the station for the relocated Arborway station, also signed as "Forest Hills", to allow closer connections than were available at Arborway.
 The small station included waiting shelters, maps and a turnaround loop.
 On December 28, 1985, the Arborway Line (Green Line E branch) service was "temporarily" suspended while construction work was performed in the Huntington Avenue subway.
 Service was restored to Brigham Circle on July 26, 1986 and Heath Street on November 4, 1989.
 However, service was never restored to Forest Hills due to the MBTA's objection to running streetcars in mixed traffic.
 Restoration of Green Line trolley service to Arborway was part of air pollution remediation promised for the Big Dig, but a lawsuit mandating the return of service was defeated in court in January 2011, nullifying plans to restore service.